Repair Windows 10 with effective solutions

 If you cannot boot Windows or even Safe Mode, you can open a command prompt under Advanced Option menu.

-Option 4: Repair upgrade
+Solution 4: Repair upgrade Windows 10

 If are pretty sure that the system issue was not caused by any of the programs that you installed, then you can run a Windows 10 repair upgrade to fix system issues without losing anything.